hmrc/upscan-initiate/README.md

 (Although this rule is relaxed when testing locally with [upscan-stub](https://github.com/hmrc/upscan-stub) rather than [upscan-initiate](https://github.com/hmrc/upscan-initiate).
 In this stubbed scenario a `callbackUrl` referring to localhost may still specify `http` as the protocol.)

-Session-ID / Request-ID headers will be used to link the file with the user's journey.
+Session-ID / Request-ID headers are used to link the file with the user's journey.

 *Note:* If you are using `[http-verbs](https://github.com/hmrc/http-verbs)` to call Upscan, all the headers will be set automatically
 (See: [HttpVerb.scala](https://github.com/hmrc/http-verbs/blob/2807dc65f64009bd7ce1f14b38b356e06dd23512/src/main/scala/uk/gov/hmrc/http/HttpVerb.scala#L53))

 The service replies with a pre-filled template for the upload of the file.
-The JSON response also contains a globally unique file reference for the upload.
-This reference can be used by the Upscan service team to view the progress and result of the journey through the different Upscan components.
-The consuming service can use this reference to correlate the subsequent upload result with this upscan initiation.
+The JSON response contains a globally unique identifier for the upload (known as both _reference_ and _key_).
+This identifier can be used by the Upscan service team to view the progress and result of the journey through the different Upscan components.
+The consuming service can use this identifier to correlate the subsequent file processing outcome with this upload initiation (see [File processing outcome](#service__poutcome)).

 ### POST upscan/v2/initiate